This privacy notice tells you what to expect when NHS England collects personal information on this system.

 - Shall not be kept for longer than is necessary for the specified purpose or purposes.

 - Shall be processed in accordance with the rights of data subjects under the Act.

 - Should be subject to appropriate technical and organisational measures to prevent the unauthorised or unlawful processing of personal data, or the accidental loss, destruction, or damage to personal data.

 - Shall not be transferred to a country or territory outside the European Economic Area unless that country or territory ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data.

 Access to your personal information

-You are entitled to obtain a copy of the personal information held about you by NHS Digital.
+You are entitled to obtain a copy of the personal information held about you by NHS England.
 Any request to access or obtain a copy of this information will be considered under Section 7 of the Data Protection Act.

 To make a request for personal information, email firstname.lastname@example.org or write to: